DFFlanders/cloud-app-labs/README.md

 Depending on your skill level, each lab will take anywhere from five to forty-five minutes.
 Labs are designed to start easy and get more difficult, so as to keep you playfully challenged.
-You can get help on each lab by simply hanging out in the "App Engineering Lounge" and raising your hand; or you can ask for someone to come and find you via [#cloudapps](https://twitter.com/hashtag/cloudapps) hashtag on twitter (we'll be monitorring [#OpenStack](https://twitter.com/hashtag/OpenStack) #CloudApp Q's throughout).
+You can get help on each lab by simply hanging out in the "App Engineering Lounge" and asking for help at the info-desk; or you can ask for someone to come and find you via [#cloudapps](https://twitter.com/hashtag/cloudapps) hashtag on twitter (we'll be monitorring [#OpenStack](https://twitter.com/hashtag/OpenStack) #CloudApp Q's throughout).

 The process for completing labs and earining points is simple:
- 1. select a lab (below) to complete
+ 1. select a lab (below) to complete;
- 2. get help to complete the lab
+ 2. get help to complete the lab;
- 3. show your lab result to the community to get points
+ 3. show your lab result to the community to get points;
  4. use your points to claim Stacker swag at the 'App Labs' lounge.
- 5. repeat, goto --> 1
+ 5. Repeat, goto --> 1

-To get started we'll need to have the following pre-requisites:
+To get you started you'll need to have the following pre-requisites:
  * a laptop with wifi access and SSH ports open.
  * basic Python scripting skills
  * an account on one of the many OpenStack public clouds: if you don't have one, we have one for you.